phunkie

 Tuples and Pairs

 Tuples in Phunkie are immutable ordered collections of elements where each element can have a different type.
-Pairs are specialized tuples with exactly two elements.
+Pairs are specialized tuples with exactly two elements that support additional type class instances.

 Creating Tuples and Pairs